golioth/developer-training/website/docs/zephyr-training/01_What_is_Zephyr/README.md

 Connectivity is a particularly desirable aspect of Zephyr.
 It includes both an IP stack and a Bluetooth stack.
-Hardware flexibility is also a major benefit as moving a firmware project to a different MCU, replacing a peripheral with something from a different vendor, and maintaining products with different hardware options are all possible with surprising ease.
+Hardware flexibility is also a major benefit as moving a firmware project to a different MCU, replacing a sensor with one from a different vendor, and maintaining products with different hardware options are all possible with surprising ease.

 The complexity of Zephyr is front loaded, and it will take some time to learn